wdufrin/Agentspace_Manager/README.md

 ### Beta Features

 -   **Architecture Visualizer**: Scans your project to discover all Gemini Enterprise resources and renders an interactive, top-down graph of their relationships and dependencies.
--   **Chat**: A dedicated, full-page interface for chatting with any of your registered agents.
 -   **Agent Builder**: A powerful UI to construct ADK-based agents from scratch.
 It automatically generates the necessary Python code (`agent.py`), environment (`.env`), and dependency (`requirements.txt`) files.
 Features include:
     -   A tool builder for easily adding Vertex AI Search tools.
     -   Options to download the complete agent code as a `.zip` file.